vas-byte/Painter.IO/README.md

   - **Battling**: Engage in dynamic paintball combats, challenging both your reflexes and strategy.
   - **Inventory Management**: Strategically build and manage your inventory for an edge over opponents.
 - **Beta Testing Adjustments**: We value player feedback.
 Post our beta-testing phase, we've incorporated numerous suggestions leading to crucial game design adjustments.

 ---

+## Installation
+Not applicable as the game is under development.

+## Usage
+Not applicable as the game is under development.

+## Feedback
+Not applicable as the game is under development.

+---